mnr/writing-wip/dimensions_living_book/Bingo.md

 Here's the trick; In his mind, he combines these two cards into one, doubling his chances of a matching number.
 When he calls bingo and reads back his numbers, he may be reading the first number from the first card, then the second number from the *second* card, the third number from first (or second) card, and so-on.

 I have two considerations about this.
 First, James is demonstrating advanced math skills by converting from a two-dimensional matrix to a three-dimensional array.
 That's impressive stuff and I'm loath to call him on his adept transformations.
-I'm curious if he would find three-dimensional chess interesting?
-Imagine two stacked chessboards, allowing moves up and down, as well as left and right.
-For that matter, imagine eight levels, converting the playing field from a grid to a cube.

 Second, James may not realize he's cheating.
 Our brains are masters of rerouting around malfunctioning synapses.
 James may simply be adapting to a brain injury sustained on a Naval destroyer or Army tank.
 I find it unappreciative to dismiss this level of error-correction as simple cheating.